Minnesota State Capitol: Interior

 The Governors Reception Room, arguably the most elaborately decorated in the building, is a ceremonial room, designed for state receptions, proclamations, and press conferences.

-Gilbert designed the elaborately decorated room, which was inspired by his earlier vacation in Europe, on the lines of a Venetian Council Chamber, with stained white oak woodwork and heavy molding gilded with gold leaf framing historical paintings.
+Gilbert designed the space, which was inspired by his earlier vacation in Europe, on the lines of a Venetian Council Chamber, with stained white oak woodwork and heavy molding gilded with gold leaf framing historical paintings.

 The room's ornate look was partly a response to Minnesotans' suggestions for pictures from their own history.
 Originally Gilbert had planned for the room to be much more modest.
 "The executive rooms should be finished in perfectly plain color without elaborate decoration of any kind," Gilbert wrote in a 1903 letter to the Board.
 Responding to popular demand, the Board of State Capitol Commissioners authorized six paintings by four nationally known artists.
 Gilbert prepared plans for a more ornate room to accommodate paintings of historical subject matter, which were originally considered for the lunettes over the grand stair halls.

 In 1968 the red drapes and leather furnishings were replaced with gold velvet curtains and modern armchairs covered in mustard yellow upholstery.
 With a space shortage in the Capitol, Governor LeVander decided the room should be converted to office use and closed off to the public.
 There was strong public objection to this temporary solution.
 Legislators and civic leaders worked to dissuade LeVander, and kept the Reception Room open to visitors.
 This controversy helped facilitate the recognition for the historic preservation and restoration of many Capitol spaces in the 1970s.

 In 1978, when farmers converged on the Capitol to protest powerline construction on their farms, the message "we want a moratorium on powerlines" was carved into one of the antique tables after several hundred protesters crowded into the Reception Room.